The M4Dconf 2022 Conference will be organized as hybrid event - with limited number of places for physical attendance in Berlin.

 Visit Berlin and explore its sights

-Welcome back to Berlin!
+Welcome to Berlin!

-We are very happy to finally welcome you back to the capital.
+We are very happy to welcome you to the capital.
 Berlin's hotels, museums, attractions, restaurants and even the clubs (for vaccinated and recovered) are open.
 Please find here an overview about everything, that is already open in Berlin.